-With more people staying at home, we are asking everyone to be extra careful, to avoid fires happening in the first place.
+We are asking everyone to be extra careful, to avoid fires happening in the first place.

 If you’re at home because you’re ill or self-isolating, please take extra care if you’re cooking.
 Most house fires start in the kitchen.
 Always ‘Watch what you heat’.

 Switch off any electrical items you’re not using.

 If you use a charger, for a phone or laptop for example, don’t leave it plugged in and switched on when you’re asleep or not using it.